-- The carbon dioxide feed system, including refrigerated storage tanks and solution feeder panels, appeared to be in good overall condition. - The ferric chloride system and pumps were operational.
+- The electrical room, panels, and components were in fair condition. - The carbon dioxide feed system, including refrigerated storage tanks and solution feeder panels, appeared to be in good overall condition.
+At the time of the inspection, rust was observed on the tanks. - The ferric chloride system and pumps were operational.
 Bulk and day storage tanks were in fair condition.
 The associated electrical panels showed signs of corrosion but were functional.
-The system, including the electrical panel, is scheduled for full replacement.

-- The dry polymer mixing units and distribution systems were in good condition.
+The system, including the electrical panel, is scheduled for full replacement. - The dry polymer mixing units and distribution systems were in good condition.
 Make down and dilution units appeared to be in very good condition.
 Metering pumps and piping were in good condition.
+At the time of the inspection, three pumps were recently replaced.
+It was also observed that there was rust on the base of the batch tank.
 Electrical panels were in good condition. - The lime slaking and feed systems appeared to be in good condition.
-Both lime slakers were recently rehabilitated and replaced.
+Both lime slakers were recently rehabilitated and replaced; this replacement included switching the entire system to stainless steel, which can withstand the lime better.
 The lime silo dust collector system with new laser level sensors and new LED lights remains in excellent condition.
 Both feeders were in service at the time of the inspection.
 The lime silo, vibrator, rotary valve, and dosing unit appeared to be in operational condition.
 Slakers and pumps, and slurry pumps remain operational.
-Much of the equipment was covered in dust from the lime and the filters were recently changed. - The fluoride pump and tank were operational; pumps appeared to be new and in excellent condition.
-Bulk and day storage tanks appeared to be intact and functional.
-The hoses and the day tank recently underwent replacement.
+The filters were replaced in recent years.
+Most of the equipment was covered in dust from the lime. - The fluoride pump and tank were in poor to fair condition and operational; pumps are new.
+The bulk tank was in fair condition and is in use.
+The day tank was in poor condition, with leaks present due to the corrosive nature of fluoride, and past its life expectancy.
+The hoses and the day tank recently underwent replacement but require constant replacement because of the corrosive nature of fluoride.
 Metering pumps were functional.
 Electrical equipment was in good condition.
-The system remains scheduled for replacement. - The sodium hypochlorite storage and distribution system remain in good condition.
-Storage tanks were in good condition.
-Containment area flooring was under rehabilitation at the time of the inspection.
+The system remains scheduled for replacement.

+- The sodium hypochlorite storage and distribution system remain in good condition.
+Storage tanks were in fair condition.
+The construction around the containment area was completed.
 The transfer pumps were new and in excellent condition.
 Metering pumps remain in good condition. - The gaseous ammonia system remains in excellent condition.
 The new ammonia system was installed and was in use.
 New regulators were recently installed.
-New pressure gauges were recently installed.
+New pressure gauges were installed in recent years.
 New ammonia gas lines were being installed.
 Bulk storage tanks were in very good condition.
-The three ammoniators were functional and in good condition. - Backup generators, diesel tanks and associated equipment remain in good condition after a recent rehabilitation. - The new electrical switchgear room remains in excellent condition.
+The three ammoniators were functional and in good condition.
+New valves were installed on the system, the valves were in good condition.
+The tank is to be repainted. - Backup generators, diesel tanks and associated equipment remain in good condition after a recent rehabilitation.
+The fuel port was recently upgraded and is in good condition.
+The above ground storage tanks were recently repainted.
+Additionally, the day tank is in good condition. - The new electrical switchgear room remains in excellent condition.

-Plant modifications to be performed in FY 2024:
+Plant modifications to be performed in FY 2025: